 Flavors Hook Kids in Maine

 Tobacco companies have developed an array of menthol, mint, candy, and fruit-flavored products in colorful packaging to attract new users and keep them using tobacco.
 Winter Menthol.
 Strawberry Lemonade.
 Blue Razz.
 Banana Ice.
 Bubble Gum.
 Cotton Candy.
-The tobacco industry knows that 95% of adult smokers start by age 21, so these flavored products aren’t for adults.
+The tobacco industry knows that 95% of adults who smoke start by age 21, so these flavored products aren’t for adults.
 Flavors hook kids!

 1 in 3